A comprehensive guide to Seascape photography.

 4.- Filters are a seascape photographers best friend and vital for creating the effect you want.

-My go to filters are Formatt Hitech Firecrest filters, I use 6 &10 stop Neutral density filters and 3 & 5 stop hard nd grads.
+My go-to filters are Formatt Hitech Firecrest filters, I use 6 &10 stop Neutral density filters and 3 & 5 stop hard nd grads.
 They are usually the only filters I use.
 I am an official ambassador for their products and can offer a discount or Promo code HAYES10 via their website.
 Click Here for their latest up to date special offers.

 So how do we choose the effect we want in a photograph?

-Similiar to landscape photography the golden hour is our time to shine.
+Similar to landscape photography the golden hour is our time to shine.
 So its early morning or late evening to catch those beautiful rays of light, catching the soft glow of the sun as it sinks or emerges from the horizon.
 Now this means getting there early and as most new photographers I have met prefer sunsets lets explain that setting.

 You normally arrive at your location at least an hour before sunset, this gives you time to observe water movement, cloud cover, tidal surges, and wind.
 This is your prediction time and this for me is the most important step in capturing an image.